-Туре Code Machin o I oprning L-T-P Credits Marks

-PE 18MS2T03 e Leanning 3-0-0 3 100
+Туре Code Statistical Inference L-T-P Credits Marks PE 18MS2T07 Statistical Inference 3-0-0 3 100

-01.1 1 • • • 6.1.1 • • 1 1 (1 1 • 1 •

-Objectives The objective of this course is to learn patterns and concepts by analyzing data using various machine learning algorithms and feature extraction techniques with a modern outlook focusing on recent advances in this domain.
-Pre-Requisites Knowledge of Engineering Optimization and Matrix Theory are required.
+Objectives The objective of this course is to learn statistical techniques to analyse samples of data from a population and infer meaningful information out of that.
+Pre-Requisites Knowledge of probability, basic statistics, and optimization are required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

 Te eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term IUtal
+Quiz Surprise Test(s) Assignment(s) nt(s) Mid-Term End-Term IUtal

 05 05 05 25 60 100